SkyN9ne/Ceterion/readme.md

-# ceterion Packaging Framework 1.0.14.0
+## Ceterion Packaging Framework 1.0.14.0

-## Synopsis
+# Synopsis

 A PowerShell module based packaging framework.

-This packaging framework contains parts of the PowerShell App Deployment Toolkit (Version 3.7.0) project from [http://psappdeploytoolkit.com/](http://psappdeploytoolkit.com/) with modifications, fixes, custom extensions and new features.
+This packaging framework contains parts of the PowerShell App Deployment Toolkit (Version 3.7.0) project from [https://psappdeploytoolkit.com/](https://psappdeploytoolkit.com/) with modifications, fixes, custom extensions and new features.
 The modification includes a conversion from a simple included script into an PowerShell module and it's extended with some additional functions and variables we missed in the original implementation.